qingzistudio/LUTS_To_LR/README.md

 Contents
 The repository structure should look like this:
 /
 ├── README.md                 # This file
 ├── LICENSE                   # Project license (e.g., MIT, if you choose one) └── XMP_Profiles/
-    ├── CC.xmp (convert from Flog2)
+    ├── CC.xmp                # Converted from F-Log2 to Rec.709 color space
-    ├── FLOG2C-CC.xmp (convert from Flog2c)
+    ├── FLOG2C-CC.xmp         # Converted from F-Log2 (Compressed) to Rec.709 color space
     └── ... (other converted profiles)
-/

 ## Installation (Importing into Lightroom)
 The .xmp files can be imported into all modern versions of Adobe Lightroom.
 The specific steps vary slightly depending on the platform.
 ### For Lightroom Classic (Desktop)